sourcegraph/scip-java/docs/design.md

   installed system dependencies, custom compiler options and custom annotation processors.

-### Why SemanticDB?
+### Why SCIP?

-SemanticDB is Protobuf schema for information about symbols and types in Java programs and other languages.
-There are several benefits to using SemanticDB as an intermediary representation for SCIP:
+SCIP is Protobuf schema for information about symbols and types in Java programs and other languages.
+There are several benefits to using SCIP as an intermediary representation for SCIP:

-- **Simplicity**: It's easy to translate a single Java source file into a single SemanticDB file inside a compiler plugin.
+- **Simplicity**: It's easy to translate a single Java source file into a single SCIP file inside a compiler plugin.
 It's more complicated to produce SCIP because compiler plugins does not have access to a project-wide context, which is necessary to produce accurate definitions and hovers in multi-module projects with external library dependencies.
-- **Performance**: SemanticDB is fast to write and read.
+- **Performance**: SCIP is fast to write and read.
 Each compilation unit can be processed independently to keep memory usage low.
-The final conversion from SemanticDB to SCIP can be safely parallelized.
+The final conversion from SCIP to SCIP can be safely parallelized.
 - **Cross-repository**: Compiler plugins have access to both source code and the classpath (compiled bytecode of upstream dependencies).
-SemanticDB has been designed so that it's also possible to generate spec-compliant symbols from the classpath alone (no source code) and from the syntax tree of an individual source file (no classpath).
+SCIP has been designed so that it's also possible to generate spec-compliant symbols from the classpath alone (no source code) and from the syntax tree of an individual source file (no classpath).
 This flexibility will be helpful for scip-java in